onflow/flow-cli/docs/sign-transaction.md

 - Valid input: `http(s)://fully/qualified/server/url`

 Specify this flag with a fully qualified url to transaction RLP.
 The RLP will be fetched from server then signed.
 The resulting signed RLP is then posted to the remote url.
 This feature is to support protocol level multiple signature transaction coordination between multiple signers.
 Note: --yes flag is not supported and will fail `sign` command when this flag is used.
+This forces the user to verify the cadence code.

 ### Include Fields